Kotti/kotti_user_manual/docs/adding_content/images.rst

 Images
 ======

 There are two ways to add images to a Kotti website.
-One way, already described, is to add an image to the body of a Document.
+One way is to add an image to the body of a Document.
 Another way is to add an Image directly from the Add menu.
 Either way, the image is added wherever you are on the website.
-If you are in www.example.com/recipes/desserts/brownies/granny-carols-brownies, and you add an Image for a photograph, that would be equivalent to adding it to the body of the "Granny Carol's Brownies" document, as far as where the image lives on the website.
+If you are in www.example.com/recipes/desserts/brownies/granny-carols-brownies, and you add an Image for a photograph, that would be equivalent to adding it to the body of the "Granny Carol's Brownies" document.
 The image would not be visible this way, except in the Navigate display of the website.
 For this reason, most often you will want to add images to the body of documents where they are needed.

-However, this flexibility for images directly allows creativity.
+However, this flexibility for adding images directly, as discrete items, allows creativity.
 You could add a document called "Dessert Photos" and add images to it, making a simple photo album by setting the default view of the document to be "Folder View".
 The default view setting is in the Actions menu.

 There is more to the Image content type.
 Images can be made from photographs, from scanned documents, from frame grabs of video, from screen captures, from